Filipe Oliveira (footballer, born 1994): Marítimo

 On 24 July 2013, Oliveira moved to C.S.
 Marítimo B also in the second division.
 He scored two goals in 31 games in the 2014–15 campaign, suffering relegation.

 Oliveira made his official debut for the first team on 20 August 2017, featuring the full 90 minutes in a 1–0 league home win over Boavista FC.
-He scored his first goal in the competition for them the following 3 January, but in a 1–2 loss against G.D.
+He scored his only goal in the top flight the following 3 January, but in a 1–2 loss against G.D.
 Chaves also at the Estádio do Marítimo.

 Famalicão

 In July 2018, Oliveira signed a two-year deal at F.C.
 Famalicão of the second tier.
-He played mainly from the bench in his first season, in which they achieved promotion as runners-up after a quarter-century outside the top flight.
+He played mainly from the bench in his only season, in which they achieved promotion as runners-up after a quarter-century outside the top flight.